blessengeorge30/FIREBASE-CRUD-EXPO-main/README.md

-# Firebase CRUD App 💡
+# Firebase CRUD Application 🔥

 A Firebase CRUD (Create, Read, Update, Delete) app is a simple application demonstrating how to perform basic operations on a Firestore database using Firebase services.
 This repository includes an example implementation of these operations and serves as a starting point for Firebase-based projects.